Melissa Scott-Miller NEAC RBA RP

 Methodology

 Melissa likes to work outside, whatever the time of year, and sometimes from windows, where she can paint larger views.
 Often favouring unusual viewpoints and with close ups of bricks and leaves in the foreground.
 She paints with very small brushes, five '0's so that she can draw with the paint and fills in areas as if embroidering, putting great care and attention into each section and generally not going back to it.
-She favours old Holland oil paint and ready prepared linen canvasses which are light and easy to carry.
+She favours Old Holland oil paint and ready prepared linen canvasses which are light and easy to carry.
 She draws for several hours in charcoal first, fixing it before painting.
 She uses a Mabef field easel and puts it in a shopping trolley, carrying the wet painting through crowds of commuters on the tube, being careful not to get any paint on anyone!

 Bio

-1991-08 teaching at heatherleys
+1991-08 Teaching at Heatherleys

 Scholarships, Awards, Prizes